Jianqoq/Sclabel/README.md

 A tool which can do screenshot with fixed size, image augment, and image annotation

 # Requirment
-libary: PyQt5, Numpy, Opencv, Cython, pywin32
+Libary: PyQt5, Numpy, Opencv, Cython, pywin32

 Interpretor: Python 3.10 or above

 Operation system: windows

 # Fetures